reyharighy/Local_Llama2_with_LangChain_Pinecone_Streamlit/README.md

     ```

 ## Chatbot Interaction
 Upon attempting to test the Llama 2 model's ability to provide factual and relevant responses to contextual query given by user, we can specify the real environment using `streamlit` library as chatbot UI.
 This library would ease our efforts in building chatbot application in just a matter of `pip install streamlit` and you're done.
 Now check out [their documentations](https://docs.streamlit.io/) to get along with it.

-I have provided the application script on [this file]() in case you want to try it out immediately.
+I have provided the application script on [this file](app.py) in case you want to try it out immediately.
+It's all in pure Python and no front-end experience required.